bareos/bareos/docs/manuals/en/new_main_reference/source/chapter26/plugins.rst

 Write your own Python Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some plugin examples are available on `https://github.com/bareos/bareos-contrib <https://github.com/bareos/bareos-contrib>`_.
+Some plugin examples are available on https://github.com/bareos/bareos-contrib.
 The class-based approach lets you easily reuse stuff already defined in the baseclass BareosDirPluginBaseclass, which ships with the **bareos-director-python-plugin** package.
-The examples contain the plugin bareos-dir-nsca-sender, that submits the results and performance data of a backup job directly to Icinga:raw-latex:`\index[general]{Icinga}` or
+The examples contain the plugin bareos-dir-nsca-sender, that submits the results and performance data of a backup job directly to Icinga:index:`[TAG=Icinga] <single: Icinga>` or
-Nagios:raw-latex:`\index[general]{Nagios|see{Icinga}}` using the NSCA protocol.
+Nagios:index:`[TAG=Nagios|see{Icinga}] <single: Nagios|see{Icinga}>` using the NSCA protocol.

 .. |image| image:: \idir autoxflate-functionblocks
    :width: 80.0%